-- If a young person is not following the school's three expectations, then staff may direct time out for reflection.
-They will then talk this through with the young person to unpick and initiate change. - Any reflection will be done as soon as possible to the incident; however, some young people may need longer to think and reflect so it may be extended. - If a young person needs to see a staff member at break/dinner because of expectations not being followed but refuses, then it may be necessary to keep the young person after school that day to discuss and debrief. - If a young person has wasted substantial learning time, the work will be sent home, and parents/carers communicated with.
-If a young person does not complete at home, they will be expected to stay at school the following day to complete. - Consequences will be in the form of payback time that are realistic and proportionate and support a restorative approach e.g. groundwork on the school site for damage to property. - Reflection is given in the form of low- and high-level consequences to behaviour:
+- If a young person is not following the school's Three R expectations, then staff may direct time out for reflection.
+They will then talk this through with the young person to unpick and initiate change. - Any reflection will be done as soon as possible to the incident; however, some young people may need longer to think and reflect so it may be extended. - The school has developed a Hub (a go to classroom) where refelctions can take place - If a young person needs to see a staff member at break/dinner because of expectations not being followed but refuses, then it may be necessary to keep the young person after school that day to discuss and debrief. - If a young person has wasted substantial learning time, the work will be sent home, and parents/carers communicated with.
+If a young person does not complete at home, they will be expected to stay at school the following day to complete. - Consequences will be in the form of payback time that are realistic and proportionate and support a restorative approach e.g. groundwork on the school site for damage to property. - (This is a punitive response to behaviour need to omit, and find a different way of addressing) - Reflection is given in the form of low- and high-level consequences to behaviour: